3mdeb/conferences/yocto-update-strategies.md

 ---
 # Build troubleshooting - bootloader

-* Problems with updating bootloader may consist of
+* Example problems with updating bootloader
   - correcting bootscript
   - properly rebasing custom drivers and defconfigs
   - Yocto recipe compilation, but should not be a big issue as long as we are